MarkDanilchenko/Tutorials/README.md

 ### p.s

 - Local environment variables can be changed in the `./.env.public`<br/>
-- Outer ports of both drf-server & postgresql are `8001` & `5433` respectively and could not be changed via environment.
+- Outer ports of postgresql and nginx are `5433` & `8080` respectively and could not be changed via environment.
+- API inner and outer ports are the same and could be changed via environment, default `8000`.

 ## Screenshots &#127745;